Write It Right: Documentation and authorization requirements for automotive repair dealers

 • The cost of reassembling the vehicle or component (CCR § 3353(c)(1)(A))

 Yes.
-After the teardown is completed, the automotive repair dealer must provide the customer an itemized estimate for parts and labor necessary for the specific job and obtain the customer’s authorization for either repair or reassembly before any further repairs are performed or any additional charges accrue.
+A tear down is not complete until the automotive repair dealer provides the customer an itemized estimate for parts and labor necessary to repair the vehicle or component.
+The automotive repair dealer must obtain the customer’s authorization for either repair or reassembly before any further repairs are performed or any additional charges accrue.
 (BPC § 9884.9, CCR § 3353(c)(2))

 What is required in a Smog Check estimate?